Competition Frequently Asked Questions

 WHAT DOES IT COST TO PLAY

 costs as well.
-For example, a second sets of uniforms (an absolute
+For example, two sets of uniforms (a

 league pays for one tournament each year and there is a cost in gas,

 lodging and meals for out of town tournaments.
 Some coaches or team